menegax/SENG302-Organ-Donation-Management-System/doc/manual_tests/gui_procedure_form_test.md

 7. An error alert is displayed stating "Field input(s) are invalid!"
 8. Select the error alert 'OK' button
 9. The 'Add Procedure' screen will be shown
-10. Select the 'done' button
+10. Select the 'Cancel' button
 11. The 'Procedures' screen will be shown
-12. There is no null procedure displayed in either pending or previous procedures tables
+12. There is no procedure with summary "Valid Summary" and description "Inv@lid description" and current date displayed in either pending or previous procedures tables

 ### A procedure application with a date that is before the patients date of birth is invalid